reginald-project/reginald/README.md

 available.
 You can still build and run Reginald on your machine if you have Go and preferably `make` installed.

-After cloning the repository, switch to it and run:
+After cloning the repository, change to it and run:

     make build